273Do/Thor/README.md

 ```

 - first argument：Specifying the mode.
 You can change settings from `settings.json`.
 - second argument：array with time set．Please set as below.
+If you add "-" to the threshold value, it becomes the default value (2 hours).
   `[bed_time_average, wake_time_average, bed_time_threshold, wake_time_threshold]`
 - third argument：File name of the image to output.